 Principals Looking for Sales Agents in the UK

-For principals looking for sales people the next step is simple.
-Follow the link below and complete a brief form giving us details about the opportunity you are looking to fill.
-The more information you can give us about the opportunity, and the more appealing you can make it sound, the more successful your advert will be.
+For principals looking for sales people, the next step is simple.
+Follow the link below and complete a brief form giving us details about your sales agent opportunity.
+The more information you can give us about the opportunity, and the more appealing you can make it sound, the more successful your advert and promotion campaign will be.

 Sales Agents Looking for Opportunities